Australian Embassy bombing in Jakarta: Reactions

 elections: the final stage of the Indonesian presidential elections scheduled for 20 September, or the Australian elections scheduled for 9 October.

 The Australian Opposition Leader Mark Latham said "The terrorists responsible for this attack are evil and barbaric and must be dealt with as harshly as possible and as quickly as possible" and committed the Labor Party's "full support to all efforts by the Australian and Indonesian governments to ensure that happens".

 A grainy photograph of a white delivery van suspected of carrying the bomb and the attackers was released by Indonesian police.
 Downer said that a mobile phone text message was sent to Indonesian authorities about 45 minutes before the bomb detonated, warning of attacks unless the leader of Jemaah Islamiyah Abu Bakar Bashir was released, and said that the warning was not delivered to the Australian Federal Police until several hours after the bombing.
 Indonesian police said that they did not receive such a message.

-This was the third recent major attack involving Australians or Australian targets in Indonesia, after the 2002 Bali bombing, and the 2003 Marriott Hotel bombing.
+This was the third recent major attack involving Australians or Australian targets in Indonesia, after the 2002 Bali bombings, and the 2003 Marriott Hotel bombing.
 The executors of that attack, Jemaah Islamiyah, were also head suspects for this bombing.